NEW YORK WILDLIFE

 THE WILDLIFE

-Each of the species that inhabit New York City and/or New York State, illustrated by drawings created for New York Wildlife, plays a vital role in its ecosystem.
+Each of the 122 species featured inhabit New York City and/or New York State.
+Illustrated by drawings created for New York Wildlife by children from Riverdale Country School and P.S.
+49 The Willis Avenue School, each species plays a vital role in its ecosystem.
 Like humans, they live their lives according to their needs.

 Some of these beautiful animals are threatened with extinction.
 It is up to all of us to protect and cherish them.
 Learn more about each species with information provided by the IUCN Red List of Threatened Species and other sources: